 - Categories.
-Let’s say you are selling men clothing, some of your categories could be: shirts, trousers, accessories, etc.
+Let’s say you are selling men’s clothing; some of your categories could be: shirts, trousers, accessories, etc.

 - Tags.
 Now, while categories can have sub-categories, tags don’t have.
-Let’s go back to our men clothing store.
-You can have camouflage design as a tag.
+Let’s go back to our men’s clothing store.
+You can have a camouflage design as a tag.

 - Attributes.
 Clothes can have sizes or colors.
-Attributes can be used inside of product filters, you’ve seen them when you bought fashion online, haven’t you?
+Attributes can be used inside product filters; you’ve seen them when you bought fashion online, haven’t you?

 So now, let’s add a new product.

 - Type in the name of your product.
-The moment you type it, and hit “Enter”, you’ll see the URL link for your product showing up below.
-This can be edited.
+The moment you type it and hit “Enter,” you’ll see the URL link for your product below.
+You can edit this later.

 - Select the type of product you’ll be selling.